what you get and what it costs

 Our initial service

 The costs for our initial service very much depend on what it is that you want to do, what our recommendation is, what type of pension you currently have and how large your pension pot is.
-You get our full advice and recommendation without having to pay a penny.
 The cost for then actioning our recommendation can vary from 1% for certain discounted annuities to 7% for a complex low value ‘pension freedoms from a defined benefit scheme’ case.
 Some cases are a fixed £500 fee and something like a defined contribution switch to a more suitable scheme is normally 3%.
 Our flexi-access drawdown fees are tiered, reducing for higher pension pot sizes, and we cap our fees for these and for switches so that only the first £350,000 has any fee applied.

 We won’t be able to determine what charge is applicable until we make our recommendation, though, as we don’t know enough about your pensions or what we would be recommending yet.
-What we do know is that it won’t cost you a penny to find out.
-We will clearly explain the specific charge for what we are recommending, and in real money terms, in the full report that we send you so you can make an informed choice.
+We will clearly explain the specific charge for what we are recommending, and in real money terms, before you have to make a decision to proceed or not.